DoD-Platform-One/vault/docs/keycloak.md

     ```
     kubectl exec -n vault -it vault-vault-0 -- /bin/bash -c "cd /home/vault/ && /bin/bash"
     ```
 1. Set environment variables that will be used by CLI commands.
 You will need the vault root token.
-If you enabled autoinit the root token can be found in the [vault-token secret](./login-vault.md)
+If you enabled autoinit the root token can be found in the vault/vault-token secret
     ```
     export OIDC_CLIENT_ID=dev_00eb8904-5b88-4c68-ad67-cec0d2e07aa6_vault
     export OIDC_CLIENT_SECRET=fakesecret